Damion Lee: Personal life

 Lee earned a degree in general humanities and social science at Drexel and majored in special education, with a concentration in assistive technology at Louisville.

-Lee is married to Sydel Curry-Lee, who is the daughter of Dell Curry and younger sister of his former teammate Stephen Curry as well as Seth Curry.
+Lee is married to Sydel Curry, the daughter of Dell Curry and the younger sister of his former teammate Stephen Curry as well as Seth Curry.
 The couple's wedding was held on September 1, 2018.
 They have a son, Daxon Wardell-Xavier Lee, born on November 26, 2021.
+On March 21, 2023, Lee and Sydel announced they were expecting a baby girl.
+Their daughter, Daryn Alicia Lee, was born on August 23, 2023.
+In November 2024, the couple announced a third pregnancy.
+Their son, Dacen Lee, was born on May 20, 2025.